VihaanR/emotion-classifier/README.md

 Here are some features and experiments I plan to explore and build into the project:

 1. **Brightness Regulator:** Inspired by the Google Meet background filter brightness feature.
 I noticed emotion detection is affected by lighting changes, so I want to add a feature that automatically adjusts the webcam feed's brightness to an optimal level by dynamically altering frame properties.

 2. **Audio and Visual Overlay:** After the emoji issue, I'm keen to learn and implement robust overlay of images (like expressive icons) and audio cues to enhance feedback.

 3. **Gesture Control:** Integrate gesture recognition to control parts of the application hands-free and bring in another layer of interactivity.

-4. **UI to Sum It All Up:** Design and implement a user interface that wraps all these features into an intuitive and seamless experience.
+4. **UI:** Design and implement a user interface that wraps all these features into an intuitive and seamless experience.

 ---